 How to Make Tibetan Sweet Tea?

 The ingredients of Tibetan sweet tea mainly consist of milk, black tea, and sugar.
 The black tea can either be domestic black tea or Nepali one.
 As to sugar, it can be refined white sugar or black sugar.
 And you may either fresh or powdered milk for cooking.

 The process of Tibetan sweet tea making is extremely simple.

 Put the black tea into a specially-made cloth bag used to filter the unwanted substance from black tea, and later put the bag into the boiling water for around 5min.

 Step Two: Mix Powdered Milk with the Tea

-Put the powdered milk into the mixer and add tea for mixture.
+Put the powdered milk into the mixer and add tea for a mixture.
 And the trick is using different kinds of milk can have better taste.
 Later stir the tea and remove the foam on the surface.

-Step three: Add Sugar into the Tea
+Step Three: Add Sugar into the Tea

 Add sugar into the tea and evenly stir it.
 The tea must be fully boiled.
 Then, after 5-6min, everything is done.

 People in Lhasa always kill their leisure time in sweet houses.
 Though a panorama view in sweet tea houses, you can see: senior citizens are discussing family issues, echoed by laughter; groups of young men are playing Xiu, a traditional Tibetan dicing game, in which players can “kill” each other, lingering around excitement.